localmeasure/apidocs/source/index.html.md

 ### Link your CRM to Local Measure Customer Profiles

 We enable you to create a link between customer/guest records in your own CRM or PMS with the Local Measure.
-Using a unique customer identifier or custom fields you can search and link records between systems.
+Using a customer customer identifier or custom fields you can search and link records between systems.

 <aside class="notice">
 Use of the API is for customers using the Customer Profiles Add-On.
 Speak to your Account Manager for more information.